Welcome

 This article has covered the following key knowledge points:

-• Companies must have a registered name that complies with statutory rules, including endings like 'Ltd' or 'Limited'.
+• Companies must have a registered name that complies with statutory rules, including endings like 'Ltd' or 'Limited' (or ‘plc’ for public companies), with Welsh equivalents where relevant.

-• A company may use a different trading name for business but must disclose its registered name and other details on official communications.
+• A company may use a different trading name for business but must disclose its registered name and other details on websites and business communications and display the registered name at premises.

 • Every company must have a registered office in its jurisdiction of registration, which serves as its official address for legal documents and communications.

-• Statutory registers must typically be kept at the registered office or a nominated SAIL address.
+• Statutory registers must typically be kept at the registered office or a nominated SAIL address; notice must be filed of the SAIL and the records kept there.

-• Changing the registered office requires a board resolution and filing Form AD01 with Companies House.
+• Changing the registered office requires a board resolution and filing Form AD01 with Companies House; the change is effective on registration by Companies House.

 Key Terms and Concepts